 I do a lot of writing.
 Lead magnets, e-books, blog posts, social media prompts for myself and for my clients.
-You know what I don’t do?
+Do you know what I don’t do?
 Obsess over headlines.
 Who has time to over-think it?
 Get a click-worthy headline and hit publish.
 Some clients want a headline to be clever or cheeky.
 Some clients want nothing extra.
-I believe in Donald Miller’s book thesis: “When you confuse you lose.”
+I believe in Donald Miller’s book thesis: “when you confuse you lose.”

 So instead I encourage everyone to choose a clear but click-worthy headline that informs their most perfect reader.
 No bait and switch.
 I don’t want to make Google guess what the article is about.
 This free online tool gives me an instant double-check.
 Can you be clever?
 Yep.
 Can you be effective?
 Always.

 Don’t have time to write?
 Me either.
-I’m writing (read: cramming) now while the kiddo naps.
-It’s like a race against the clock!
+I’m writing (read: cramming) this blog post while the kiddo naps.

 For months, I’ve wanted to write about my favorite tools that I use every day – but without this voice-to-text app, I’m not sure I would have made it to 29. tools.
 Otter to the rescue!
 Otter is an app that generates notes for meetings, this blog post, client interviews, lectures, and any other important voice conversations I can think of all with an AI-powered assistant.

-I love my what I do.
+I love what I do.
 I love it, even more, when I’ve created a workflow for the little things that bore me.
 That’s what Zapier does for me.
 For example, instead of emailing my assistant about creating an invoice for a client.
 I can drop info in a Google Spreadsheet and she’ll get an email auto-magically.
 Any time you need to trigger a process, particularly a repeatable process, there’s a zap for that.
-Your first five zaps are free.
-(Sign-up!
-You’re just a few clicks away from saving yourself mountains of time.)
+The first five zaps are free.
+You’re just clicks away from saving yourself mountains of time.

 STORAGE & DOCUMENTS